-TBFLAG - This is a bitfield which records quality control decisions for the all-sky observations.
-It is an additional diagnostic on top of the usual status and event flags, and only records decisions made internally to the all-sky observation operator.
+DATUM_TBFLAG - This is a bitfield which records quality control decisions for the all-sky observations.
+It is an additional diagnostic on top of the usual status and event flags, and it only records decisions made internally in the all-sky observation operator.
 A value of 1 indicates an OK observation; all other values indicate rejection.
 However, even if the observation is considered OK by the all-sky observation operator, it may subsequently be rejected by the other IFS screening processes (e.g. blacklisting, thinning, VarQC, background QC), so always check the 'status@hdr' and 'status@body' too.
 Binary arithmetic can be used to decipher the tbflag bitfield.
-For example, if TBFLAG = $33 = 2^5 + 2^0$ , that means bits 5 and 0 have been set.
-Bit 5 indicates contamination by sea-ice. $2^0$ is equal to 1; this would have indicated "OK" if no other bit had been set.
-The full structure of the TBFLAG bitfield is described in IFS/MODULE/yommwave.
+For example, if DATUM_TBFLAG = $33 = 2^5 + 2^0$, that means bits 5 and 0 have been set.
+Bit 5 indicates contamination by sea-ice.
+2^0 is equal to 1; this would have indicated "OK" if no other bit had been set.
+The full structure of the DATUM_TBFLAG bitfield is described in IFS/MODULE/yommwave.

-TBCLOUD - this is a bit field recording the status of diagnostic cloud and rain identification tests performed on observed and simulated brightness temperatures by IFS/OP\OBS/mwimager\cloud and further documented in the code and in Geer et al. (2008).
-The bit field structure is documented in IFS/MODULE/yommwave.
+DATUM_TBCLOUD - this is a bitfield recording the status of diagnostic cloud and rain identification tests performed on observed and simulated brightness temperatures by IFS/OP_OBS/mwimager_cloud and further documented in the code and in Geer et al. (2008).
+The bitfield structure is documented in IFS/MODULE/yommwave.
 The lowest 2 bits give the results of the FG cloud test.
-With AND representing the bit wise boolean operator, (TBCLOUD AND 2) / 2 will give the result of the test for cloud in the FG, with 1 indicating a cloudy scene.
-(TBCLOUD AND 1) / 1 will give the result for the observation.
+With AND representing the bitwise boolean operator, (DATUM_TBCLOUD AND 2) / 2 will give the result of the test for cloud in the FG, with 1 indicating a cloudy scene.
+(DATUM_TBCLOUD AND 1) / 1 will give the result for the observation.

-TBDIAG - this is an array of 14 members, the first 7 relating to the FG model state and the last 7 relating to the analysis model state.
+There are also a number of diagnostics relating to FG and analysis model state.
 These are valid at the time and location of the observation, giving information that is not otherwise archived.
-In order, the seven values are the surface rain and snow rate, in kg m-2 s-1, and the total columns of water vapour, cloud water, cloud ice, rain and snow, in kg m-2.
+These values include the surface rain and snow rate, in kg m-2 s-1, and the total columns of water vapour, cloud water, cloud ice, rain and snow, in kg m-2.